jonesnoah45010/VanillaJavaScriptGameTemplate/README.md

 - **`GameCoreConfigsDoc.md`**
   Complete reference for all `CONFIG` variables, what they do, and how changing them affects gameplay and feel.

+- **`Lesson1AddKickAnimation.md`**
+  Instructions for how to add a kick animation to static/js/game_core.js, see lesson1-game_core_kick.js for finished code.

+- **`Lesson1AddKickCrateBehavior.md`**
+  Instructions for how to add physical kick trigger to a crate object in static/js/game_core.js, see lesson2-game_core_kick_crate.js for finished code.
+Assumes you have already finished Lesson1.

+- **`Lesson3AddPointsFromDestroyingCrates.md`**
+  Instructions for how to add crate destruction and points to static/js/game_core.js, see lesson3-game_core_kick_crate_points.js for finished code.
+Assumes you have already finished Lesson2.

+- **`Lesson4AddNPC.md`**
+  Instructions for how to add friendly NPC to static/js/game_core.js, see lesson4-game_core_kick_crate_points-npc.js for finished code.
+Assumes you have already finished Lesson3.

 ---

 Each document is designed to be read independently, but together they explain: